Dear reader of ADxS.org, please excuse the disruption.

 • Serine

-The authors consider the reduced levels as an indication of possible mechanisms for the observed dysfunctional neuronal development in the fetal brain of Down syndrome.48
+The authors consider the reduced levels as an indication of possible mechanisms for the observed dysfunctional neuronal development in the fetal brain of Down syndrome.49

-In special institutions for children with Down syndrome, more than 50% are said to suffer from ADHD at the same time.49
+In special institutions for children with Down syndrome, more than 50% are said to suffer from ADHD at the same time.50

 2.4.
 Schizophrenia as a brain development disorder

 Schizophrenia is associated with reduced dopamine in the PFC, which triggers the negative symptoms (e.g. flattening of affect, emotional and social withdrawal, ambivalence (contradictory emotions and thoughts), impoverished thinking) on the one hand and an excess of dopamine in the mesolimbic system on the other, which in turn causes the positive symptoms (e.g. hallucinations, delusions, ego disorders).
-Although schizophrenia is usually not diagnosed until early adulthood, schizophrenia is increasingly seen as a brain development disorder in which strong genetic components and early environmental influences (such as maternal infections) play a role.2
+Schizophrenia can manifest itself as early as adolescence, even if it is not usually diagnosed until early adulthood.
+Schizophrenia is increasingly seen as a brain development disorder in which strong genetic components and early environmental influences (such as maternal infections) play a role.2

 2.5.
 ADHD treatment initiation with stimulants and addiction

 Treating ADHD with stimulants as early as possible reduced the risk of developing addiction in adulthood.
-Each year that stimulant treatment began later increased the risk of developing addiction in adulthood by 1.46 times.50 Another study also found that a later start of ADHD stimulant treatment with MPH led to a higher risk of developing (non-alcoholic) addiction.51
+Each year that stimulant treatment began later increased the risk of developing addiction in adulthood by 1.46 times.52 Another study also found that starting ADHD stimulant treatment with MPH later led to a higher risk of developing (non-alcoholic) addiction.53

 Whether this is related to the influence of medication on brain development is unknown.